Global homotopy theory via partially lax limits: Global spaces as a partially lax limit

 \begin{proof} The statement on $\pi_0$ follows from the fact that $\Rep$ is the homotopy category of $\Glo$.
 Therefore, it suffices to restrict to one path component, and analyse the effect of $f$.
 The relationship $f_*(c_h \alpha) = c_{f(h)} f \alpha$ implies that $f_*$ acts as $f$ when restricted to a map $\alpha H\rightarrow f\alpha G$.
 This implies that the induced map $BC(\alpha)\rightarrow BC(f\alpha)$ equals $Bf$. \end{proof}

 \begin{definition} The $\infty$-category of \emph{global spaces} $\Spcgl$ is the category of functors from $\Glo^{\op}$ to $\Spc$.
 This admits a symmetric monoidal structure by pointwise product.
-This is equivalently to the symmetric monoidal category $\DgSpc{(\Glo^{\op})^\amalg}$. \end{definition}
+This is equivalent to the symmetric monoidal category $\DgSpc{(\Glo^{\op})^\amalg}$. \end{definition}

 \begin{remark} In~\cite{Schwede20}, the author proves that the underlying $\infty$-category of orthogonal spaces equipped with the positive global model structure of~\cite{Schwede18}*{Proposition 1.2.23} is equivalent to presheafs on a topologically enriched category $\OO_{gl}$.
 Furthermore, in \cite{korschgen} it is shown that $\OO_{gl}$ is Dwyer-Kan equivalent to $\Glo$.
 Therefore the two models of global spaces define the same $\infty$-category.
 In fact, the two $\infty$-categories are symmetric monoidal equivalent since they are both endowed with the cartesian monoidal structure, see~\cite{Schwede18}*{Theorem 1.3.2}. \end{remark}